 3. Candida Onychomycosis Or Yeast Infection Of The Nail

 This is a yeast infection that can affect all your toenails simultaneously.
 It can discolor your nails, making them green, white or brownish.
 They will also be oddly shaped.
 Your nails may get thicker and the skin next to it may also show signs of infection – it might feel tender or warm, become red, and swell up.
 Unlike other fungal nail infections, this kind of infection may cause pain.
-However, this kind of infection is not very common and is generally seen in fingernails rather than toenails.
+However, this kind of infection is not very common and is

 4. Proximal Subungual Onychomycosis

 This kind of infection affects the base of your nail.
 The skin there can thicken and separate from your nail.
 It can cause your nail base to look white and your nail opaque.
 This infection is usually seen in people with HIV.2

 Other conditions like viral warts, lichen planus, psoriasis, and certain tumors can also cause symptoms similar to fungal nail infections.3 Your doctor will be able to confirm whether you have a fungal infection either by looking at nail scrapings under a microscope or by testing samples.

 What Causes Toenail Fungus?